-- the ordering of fields may be different: fields are matched by name. - schemas for fields with the same name in both records are resolved recursively. - if the writer's record contains a field with a name not present in the reader's record, the writer's value for that field is ignored. - if the reader's record schema has a field that contains a default value, and writer's schema does not have a field with the same name, then the reader should use the default value from its field. - if the reader's record schema has a field with no default value, and writer's schema does not have a field with the same name, then the field's value is unset.
+- the ordering of fields may be different: fields are matched by name. - schemas for fields with the same name in both records are resolved recursively. - if the writer's record contains a field with a name not present in the reader's record, the writer's value for that field is ignored. - if the reader's record schema has a field that contains a default value, and writer's schema does not have a field with the same name, then the reader should use the default value from its field. - if the reader's record schema has a field with no default value, and writer's schema does not have a field with the same name, an error is signalled.